wisconic/1105-sc2-react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+- A token is used to communicate securely between a user and our app.
+We can use a token authenticate that our app "knows" the user and that user has permission to view protected pages or also allow the user to communicate / send information to our API.
 - [ ] What steps can you take in your web apps to keep your data secure?
+- We can store the token in another place besides local storage (ie http-cache...redux store).
 - [ ] Describe how web servers work.
+- A web server is a server that itself needs some code to tell it what to do...its main purpose is 'serve' webpages it retrieves from our code to users upon request.
+Computers (and phones) connect to the world wide web, locate a server through a URL and domain name, and then retrieve information or resources from that server.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- Create -> POST
+- Read -> GET
+- Update -> PUT
+- Delete -> DELETE

 ## Project Set Up